High-Altitude Vegetable Gardening Made Simple

 Life above 3,000 feet changes how everything grows.

-If you’ve tried gardening the same way you did at lower elevations, you’ve probably noticed it doesn’t always translate.
+If you’ve tried gardening the same way you did at lower elevations, you’ve probably noticed you can get different results.
 High altitude brings unique challenges that require a different approach.

 At elevation, gardeners face: